crossplane-contrib/provider-gitlab/README.md

 `provider-gitlab` is the Crossplane infrastructure provider for [Gitlab](https://gitlab.com/).
-The provider that is built from the source code in this repository can be installedƒ into a Crossplane control plane and adds the following new functionality:
+The provider that is built from the source code in this repository can be installed into a Crossplane control plane and adds the following new functionality:

 * Custom Resource Definitions (CRDs) that model Gitlab resources